Stevenic/codepilot/docs/usage.md

 8. Codepilot will generate responses based on the context of your question or request.

 That's it!
 You're now ready to use Codepilot to navigate and understand your codebase.

+## Working with Codepilot

+Here are a few tips to get you started using Codepilot:

+- Document your code.
+Codepilot uses Semantic Search and a local Vector Index to retrieve code related to your request so more comments you have in your code the better the chance that Codepilot will find the code needed to answer your request.
+- Be as specific as you can with your requests.
+Long descriptions telling Codepilot exactly what you want it to do and which classes or types it should use, will yield better results.
+- Codepilot has a little bit of short term memory that lasts for the duration of current session.
+If you aren't completely satisfied with the code Codepilot generated just tell it the changes you want it to make.
+- Codepilot also has the ability to create new files in your project so if you see some code you like, just ask it to write it to a file.
+But keep an eye out because Codepilot will sometimes create files when you don't expect it to.
+- To end the current chat session just say "exit".

 ## Adding and Removing Sources